 Look again at the circle above - the one that shows the yellow nucleus in the centre of the circle.
 Now imagine that the circle is a sphere.
 Half of the sphere is above the ground.
 Half of the sphere is below the ground.
 Now apply the same continuous gradient from Imperialist, through Capitalist and Socialist to Aboriginal in 3 dimensions.
 As shown below.

 This is a futuristic 2-unit farmlet.
 The transparent "bubble" shows the extent of its gleba's airspace.
-An equal imaginary "hemisphere" extends below ground.
+The lower half of this bubble continues below ground.
 This defines the gradiented subterranean jurisdiction of the gleba.
-This "sphere" could be elongated or squashed in the vertical axis to form an ellipsoid.
-Here, the bubble is shown elongated vertically by a factor of 1½.
-The elongation actually applied would have to be a social decision.
+This bubble could be elongated or squashed in the vertical axis to form an ellipsoid.
+Here, the bubble is shown elongated vertically by a factor of 1½ to form a prolate ellipsoid.
+The amount of elongation applied must be a social decision.

 The land circle, and the colour gradient within it, are simply instruments of illustration.
 The circle is not physically fenced.
 If it were, the fence would exclude people from the peripheral region of a gleba where the notion of ownership has a strong Aboriginal element.
 The colour gradient within the circle, does not appear on the landscape: it is in the mind.
 The boundary of the circle is physically, or electronically, indicated but it does not impose a barrier to free movement.
 Everybody, by reason of universal culture, respects it for what it is and what it means.